 A class can be bookable or non-bookable, there's a limit to how many spots are available for booking, it can be full, a member can request to be waitlisted, when booking a cycling class, the user can also book a specific bike, and if there's a substitute instructor, phew, it better be called out!
 (Side note, instructors have cult following!)

 The above are some of the functions of a 360x135 button.
 It's a hardworking space.
 Together with the product manager, we documented the different states of a class and its functions.

 From there, I sketched out a system of buttons with its corresponding states, taking care to create visual contrast to limit user confusion.

 The app was developed in-house by our remote engineering team.
 I walked the team through the entire experience, showing each action and expected outcome.
-I also provided prototypes demonstrating the desired movement of each element.
+Prototypes were created in Principle to demonstrate the desired movement of each element.
 Once engineering began, we checked in periodically to make sure that things still looked and worked the way it was designed.

-If the project team had more bandwidth and time, it would have been invaluable to collaborate with the engineering team to prototype the app in code to get a real sense of how it behaved on the device and conduct user testing before shipping.
+If the project team had more bandwidth and time, it would have been invaluable to collaborate with the engineering team to prototype the app in code to get a real sense of how it behaved on the device and conduct thorough user testing before shipping.

 Senior Product Designer

 Responsibilities included wireframing, design system, and user interface design.

 Team also consisted of design manager, product manager, and a remote engineering team in India.